TawbeBaker/Local-AI-coding-assistant-for-VSCode/README.md

 This installs both the **Ollama GUI** and the **CLI (command-line interface)**.

-If you prefer manual installation:
+If you prefer manual installation without the terminal:
 Download from [https://ollama.com/download](https://ollama.com/download)

 ---